Axway/agent-sdk/README.md

 The Agent SDK helps in reducing complexity in implementing against the direct AMPLIFY Central REST API interface and hides low level plumbing to provide discovery and traceability related features.

 ## Installation
-Use the following command to install the AMPLIFY Central Agents SDK
+Make sure you have [Golang installed](https://golang.org/doc/install) and then use the following command to install the AMPLIFY Central Agents SDK

 go get github.com/Axway/agent-sdk/